millerlp/Misc_R_scripts/README.md

 Some of the scripts are explained in posts on http://lukemiller.org/index.php/stuff

-### To download the files from github properly, use the Download ZIP button on the right side of the screen --->
+### To download the files from github properly, use the Green Clone or Download button on the right side of the screen, and choose Download ZIP. --->